An observation of the $f_0(1710)$ meson in the $\omega\phi$ system in the Pion-$Be$ Interaction at Momentum of 29 GeV: Event selection

-To select the events of the beam interaction with the $Be$ the reconstructed vertex is required to be in the region of the target.
-The coordinate resolution for the vertex is typically about 10 mm along the beam direction (close to the $Z$-axis of the setup) and about 1 mm in the perpendicular plane.
+To select events where the beam $\pi^-$ interacted with the Be target, the position of the reconstructed interaction vertex is required to be within the target volume.
+The vertex reconstruction provides a spatial resolution of about 10 mm along the beam direction and of about 1 mm in the perpendicular plane.

-As the absolute value of the momentum transferred squared $t$ from the beam to the target is small (see below), the accounting of recoil or target fragments can be omitted to a good approximation in the momentum balance of a reaction.
-Then the vicinity of the total momentum of detected particles $P_{tot}$ to the $P_{beam}$ is an evidence for a (quasi) exclusive reaction.
-So the "exclusivity cut" selecting the prominent peak in the $P_{tot}$ distribution (see also below) is imposed: $27.5 < P_{tot} < 31$ GeV.
+In the momentum balance of the reaction, the recoil or potential target fragments can be omitted as the absolute value of the squared four-momentum $t$ transferred from the beam to the target is small (see below).
+Hence, the closeness of the total momentum $P_\text{tot}$ of the detected forward-going particles to $P_\text{beam}$ is a measure for the exclusivity.
+The prominent peak in the $P_\text{tot}$ distribution (see Fig.~\ref{fig_filtered_ptot} and Sec.~\ref{sec_om_phi}) is selected to impose exclusivity, i.e.